Cienciano

-The club was founded in 1901 by a group of students of the Colegio Nacional Ciencias del Cusco (National Science School of Cusco).
+The club was founded on 8 July 1901 by a group of students of the Colegio Nacional Ciencias del Cusco, the oldest school in Peru.
 They decided to give the club its name based on the word Ciencias, which means "Science".
+The club is nicknamed El Papá de América, the Father of America.
+It has a large, longstanding rivalry with FBC Melgar of Arequipa known as El Clasico del Sur.
+Its mascot is a donkey.